CalConnect/public/charter/charter-TC-SHARING.md

 Mike Douglass (SCG) ([mikeadouglass@gmail.com](mikeadouglass@gmail.com))

 Please contact the Chairs for more information or to join this Technical Committee.
-Participation in this Technical Committee will be in accordance with standard CalConnect practices and procedures.